Karol Sevilla

 Karol Itzitery Piña Cisneros (born 9 November 1999), known professionally as Karol Sevilla, is a Mexican actress, singer, and songwriter.
-She began her career as a child actress, in the Latin American telenovela La Rosa De Guadalupe.
 She is best known for playing Luna Valente in the Disney Channel series Soy Luna (2016–18).

 She also stars in the Disney+ Latin American series It Was Always Me, and Teresa Rondia in the film adaptation of Quite Like Paradise/Almost Paradise.